 How much homework will your child do at Arnbrook?

 This is key to everything your child will do in school.
 We expect parents and carers to 'drop everything for ten' at home and either read with or listen to their children read for ten minutes every day.
-A record of their reading can be kept in your child's reading log.
-All children are encouraged to have a reading book from either our school or class library, and all children from Y2-6 have a reading hour book, which they are expected to read a section of each week.
-They also have a short homework task to complete each week for reading hour, which is given out on a Friday.
-Younger children - Nursery, Reception and Year 1 need to practice reading their phonics book each week.
+A record of their reading should be kept in your child's reading log.
+All children have a reading book from either our school or class library, linked to their reading ability, and children on our phonics programme are provided with a phonics book linked to their current phonic knowledge.

 Tuesdays 3:20-3;40pm Reception - Y2

 What happens if my child does not hand in the homework?